EduardCarmocanu/nordic-noir/README.md

 ## Custom CSS

-If any page uses css that is unique to it keep that piece of css with the page
+If any page uses css that is unique to it keep that piece of css with the page in a separate file

 ## JS

 Create helper functions in the js folder.
 Import those script files in the pages when needed.
+Same as with CSS keep custom JS with the page that is being used on

+##### Open for sugestions:
+##### all js could be in one file for caching and then having an extract script that binds functions where they are needed

 ## Public

 Everything that is outside the admin folder is considered public and should not allow for any interaction with the database besides getting data.

-The data will be return by a service that is going to connect to the database, get the data, process it,
+The data will be return by a service that is going to connect to the database, get the data, process it, and return it.
+The data should be comming from a table containing only public data.

 ## Admin Folder